Chart Color Schemes

 Ocean Shores is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Ocean Shores, as per the latest Census, consisted of 83.8% houses and 16.3% other dwellings.
+Ocean Shores' dwelling structure, as per the latest Census, consisted of 83.8% houses and 16.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 75.1% houses and 24.9% other dwellings.
-Home ownership in Ocean Shores was 38.0%, with mortgaged dwellings at 34.7% and rented ones at 27.3%.
-The median monthly mortgage repayment was $1,893, below Non-Metro NSW's average of $1,980.
-Median weekly rent in Ocean Shores was $508, compared to Non-Metro NSW's $450.
-Nationally, Ocean Shores's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Ocean Shores stood at 38.0%, with mortgaged dwellings at 34.7% and rented dwellings at 27.3%.
+The median monthly mortgage repayment was $1,893, lower than Non-Metro NSW's average of $1,980.
+Median weekly rent in Ocean Shores was $508, higher than Non-Metro NSW's $450.
+Nationally, Ocean Shores' mortgage repayments were higher at $1,893 compared to the Australian average of $1,863, and rents were substantially higher at $508 versus the national figure of $375.

 Frequently Asked Questions - Housing